- SUSTAINABLE INFRASTRUCTURE

 - ENVIRONMENT AND CLIMATE CHANGE

 Germany has a long tradition of international cooperation with Chad.
 Development workers from GIZ have been deployed in this country since 1970.
+Currently 161 national and 14 international employees working in the country (as of 31.12.2017).
 GIZ implemented official bilateral cooperation projects in Chad on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) from 1986 to 2012.
 In its concentration of aid on fewer countries, as required by the Development Assistance Committee of the Organisation for Economic Co-operation and Development (DAC-OECD), Germany officially ended its bilateral development cooperation with Chad in 2011/2012.
 However, GIZ is still working in Chad through regional development cooperation and post-crisis transitional aid.
 GIZ’s main commissioning parties in Chad are the German Federal Ministry for Economic Cooperation and Development (BMZ), the Federal Foreign Office (AA), the European Union (EU) and the Swiss Agency for Development and Cooperation (SDC).
 GIZ’s cooperating partners in Chad are the Kreditanstalt für Wiederaufbau (KfW) and the German Federal Institute for Geosciences and Natural Resources (BGR).